Colleges for Students with Learning Disabilities

 2. Adelphi University – Garden City, NY

 Though not solely for students with learning disabilities, Adelphi University is a fantastic choice thanks to its many support programs.
-Two in particular, the Bridges to Adelphi Program and Learning Resources Program, are fantastic offerings for students with learning disabilities.
+Two in particular, the Bridges to Adelphi Program and the Learning Resources Program, are fantastic offerings for students with learning disabilities.

 Bridges to Adelphi is designed to help neurodiverse college students from all backgrounds and situations adjust to the transition to post-secondary.
 They support people on the autism spectrum, people with non-verbal disorders, auditory processing issues, and other challenges.
 Benefits of the Bridges to Adelphi Program include: